tensorflow/docs/site/en/api_docs/api_docs/python/tfdbg/DebugDumpDir.md

 * <b>`node_name`</b>: (`str`) name of the node.
 * <b>`device_name`</b>: (`str`) name of the device.
-If there is only one device or if node_name exists on only one device, this argumnet is optional.
+If there is only one device or if node_name exists on only one device, this argument is optional.

 #### Returns:

 (`list` of `str`) all debug tensor watch keys.
-Returns an empty list if
-    the node name does not correspond to any debug watch keys.
+Returns an empty list if the node name does not correspond to any debug watch keys.

 #### Raises:

-  `LookupError`: If debug watch information has not been loaded from
-    partition graphs yet.
+`LookupError`: If debug watch information has not been loaded from partition graphs yet.

 <h3 id="devices"><code>devices</code></h3>